 The BD20 acts like a normally open switch that gets triggered by sensing current going thru the coil.
-In a typical application you connect the outputs of the BD20 to something (Logic + 5 to 12vdc) that will react to a ground short. we use it to trigger the inputs of the AIU.
+In a typical application you connect the BD20 to a logic input board using 5 to 12 VDC that reacts to a closed circuit we use it to trigger the inputs of the AIU.
 Most signal systems work the same way.

 The BD20 is a detection device and cannot drive a signal directly unless you want to use the external LED connection in some fashion.
 An AIU is an input device that detects a 5v line being shorted to ground, such as the output of a BD20.
 The AIU then puts this information on the NCE Cab Bus.
 Neither device (BD20 or AIU) are directly related to signaling.
 They do detection and notification.